 A box of court records from the case.
 Ricky Langley was tried three times for the murder of Jeremy Guillory.
 In total, there were roughly 30,000 pages of records.A description of the research process, from Alexandria:

-For years, I was haunted by what I’d watched on the tape– the little, then, that I knew about Ricky Langley’s story.
-When I first got 8,000 pages of court records from the case, I did so thinking I’d be able to lay it to rest inside me, and end that haunting.
+The first set of court records from the case I got was 8,000 pages, and I did so thinking that if I just understood the facts of what had happened, I’d be able to lay the case to rest inside me, and end that haunting.
 I knew that the reason I was haunted was that it collided with memories of my own past.
 I thought my task as a lawyer was to be able to cleanly leave my past behind.
 There were many mysteries my own past held, but I thought that by simply reading what had happened in Langley’s case, I’d be able to see it cleanly, and not through the lens of my own past.

 In the years that followed, on many trips to Iowa, Louisiana, I found more files– more boxes like the one you see pictured above.
 I learned more about Langley’s life– and more about my own.
-And what I discovered was that Langley’s story wasn’t just the story of a murder, but of how that story had been constructed and told.
+Langley’s story wasn’t just the story of a murder, but a story about how we make stories.

-I’ll leave the rest for you to discover in the book, but here is the source note that accompanies it:
+I’ll leave the rest for you to discover in the book, but here is the source note that precedes the text:

 I have reconstructed Ricky Langley’s life from a mix of public court documents, transcripts, newspaper articles, and television coverage, and in one case a play that was based on interviews.
 In that extensive record, there were many instances in which I faced two or more competing facts, and I had to choose one in order to fashion a coherent narrative.
 In many more instances, I decided to include competing facts, claims, slippages, and ellipses, and to hold those contradictions and absences up to the light.
 More information on sources is detailed in the “sources consulted” section at the end of this book.